tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 16. Instructor Do: Portfolio Forecasting (10 min)

-In this activity, students ascend to the final step and learn to project not one, but many, future stock prices using Monte Carlo simulations to calculate the daily and cumulative returns of a multi-weighted portfolio.
-Then analyze and plot the frequency and probability distributions of potential ending cumulative returns to assess the investment risk of the portfolio.
+In this activity students will advance to the final step, learning how to project not one, but many, future stock prices using Monte Carlo simulations.
+They will calculate the daily and cumulative returns of a multi-weighted portfolio, and then analyze and plot the frequency and probability distributions of potential ending cumulative returns to assess the investment risk of the portfolio.

 **Files:**

 * [portfolio_forecasting.ipynb](Activities/09-Ins_Portfolio_Forecasting/Solved/portfolio_forecasting.ipynb)

-Walkthrough the solution and highlight the following:
+Walk through the solution and highlight the following:

 * In this demo, we will analyze a portfolio composed of two stocks, Johnson & Johnson (`JNJ`) and Micron Technology, Inc. (`MU`).